aptible/terraform-provider-aptible/docs/resources/app.md

   a zero-downtime release and leverage docker healthchecks for the containers.
 Please note that docker healthchecks are required unless `simple_health_check` is enabled.
   [For more information please see the docs](https://www.aptible.com/docs/core-concepts/apps/deploying-apps/releases/overview).
+- `restart_free_scaling` - (Default: false) Enable restart-free scaling for the service, allowing containers to be added or removed without restarting existing containers.
 - `simple_health_check` - (Default: false) For services without endpoints, if force_zero_downtime is enabled, do a simple uptime check instead of using docker healthchecks.
 - `stop_timeout` - (Default: 10) The number of seconds to wait for the service containers to stop gracefully on release before killing it.